telefang/bugsite/INSTALL.md

 2) Clone the repository to your preferred directory using the following command:
 `git clone https://github.com/telefang/bugsite`

-3)Navigate into the directory you cloned this repository to using the following command:
+3) Navigate into the directory you cloned this repository to using the following command:
 `cd bugsite`.
 * The **translation project** is on a specific branch.
 If you're interested in building it specifically, switch into the branch using the following command:
 `git checkout patch`

-4)Set up a Python 3 environment, then install the require software using the following commands:
+4) Set up a Python 3 environment, then install the require software using the following commands:

 ```
 python3 -m venv env